#jazz

 Repertoire & Reading Advanced 2 min read

 Bebop arpeggios are the chord-tone vocabulary of bebop-era jazz soloing, worked through every chord change so strong beats land on chord tones.
-Even if you never plan to play jazz, spending time in this style sharpens your rhythmic control over which note goes where — a skill that carries straight into bass lines in any style.
+Even if you never plan to play jazz, spending time in this style sharpens your rhythmic control over which note goes where, a skill that carries straight into bass lines in any style.

-2. Adding Harmony To A Bass Line
+2. The Anatomy Of A Bass Line

 3. Walking Bass Lines